-YEH Man-Chun, Kent, aged 59, was appointed as an independent non-executive director of the company on 5 October 2005.
+YEH Man-Chun, Kent, aged 60, was appointed as an independent non-executive director of the company on 5 October 2005.
 Mr Yeh was an independent non-executive director of Pacific Andes International Holdings Limited ("PAI"), a company listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") during the period from 30 September 2004 to 16 August 2008 and is now the head of corporate development and planning for PAI.
 His diverse management and operational experience include business advisory services, corporate management, marketing, distribution and manufacturing.
 Mr Yeh had also been the managing director of Tai Ping Carpets International Limited.
 Mr Yeh received a Bachelor of Science degree in Industrial Engineering from the University of California, Berkeley, U.S.A. and a Master of Business Administration degree from the Wharton School of the University of Pennsylvania, U.S.A.

-NG Tze-Kin, David, CA(AUST.), FCPA, aged 64, was appointed as an independent non-executive director of the company on 1 February 2010.
+NG Tze-Kin, David, CA(AUST.), FCPA, aged 65, was appointed as an independent non-executive director of the company on 1 February 2010.
 Mr Ng holds a Master's Degree in Commerce from Macquarie University, Sydney and is an Australian Chartered Accountant and Chartered Secretary.
 Mr Ng had worked for PricewaterhouseCoopers Hong Kong between July 1969 and April 1977.
 After leaving PricewaterhouseCoopers, Mr Ng has been and is currently the managing director of a certified public accountants firm in Hong Kong.
-During the period from 28 June 2000 to 27 September 2004, Mr Ng was an independent non-executive director of Chaoyue Group Limited (formerly known as Graneagle Holdings Limited), a company listed on the Stock Exchange and he was subsequently re-designated as a non-executive director of Chaoyue Group Limited from 28 September 2004 to 16 October 2007.
-Mr Ng was also the Qualified Accountant for Air China Limited for the period from 15 November 2005 to 31 December 2008.
+During the period from 28 June 2000 to 27 September 2004, Mr Ng was an independent non-executive director of Chaoyue Group Limited (formerly known as Graneagle Holdings Limited), a company listed on the Stock Exchange and he was subsequently re-designated as a non-executive director of Chaoyue Group Limited for the period from 15 November 2005 to 31 December 2008.
 Currently, he is an independent non-executive director of BEP International Holdings Limited, a company listed on the Stock Exchange.